fialhocoelho/Nexus/poc.md

 ### Baseline

-To measure the experiment results we will use the paper [3] as baseline.
+To measure the experiment results, we will use the paper [3] as a baseline.

 ### Metrics